nealmcb/rivest-sampler-tests/test/README.md

 # Testing sampler

+This partial test should work with no extra installs.

+    python setup.py test

-If you have pytest and/or pytest-3, use these lines to test the basic sampler code.
+If you have pytest and/or pytest-3, use these lines to test the basic sampler code more thoroughly.

     pytest -s > /tmp/pytest-s.out
     diff -I '^===' -I '^Current' test/pytest-s.out /tmp/pytest-s.out || echo "Output differences detected"